 Includes 10 subsections that support an outcome where people receive safe services of an appropriate standard that comply with consumer rights legislation.
 Services are provided in a manner that is respectful of people's rights, facilitates informed choice, minimises harm, and upholds cultural and individual values and beliefs.
-Subsections applicable to this service fully attained. --- -- -- --

-Horowhenua Masonic Village worked collaboratively to support and encourage a Māori world view of health in service delivery throughout the facility.
-Residents who identify as Māori can be supported in the service.
+Subsections applicable to this service fully attained.
+The staff at Woburn Masonic Care worked collaboratively to support and encourage a Māori world view of health in service delivery.
+There were a number of residents who identified as Māori in the service on the day of audit.

-Staff had received in-service education on Te Whare Tapa Whā, pronunciation of te reo Māori, cultural diversity and the Code of Health and Disability Services Consumers' Rights (the Code).
-Residents were treated equitably and confirmed that their mana motuhake was supported.
+All staff had received in-service education on Te Whare Tapa Whā, pronunciation of te reo Māori, cultural diversity, and the Code of Health and Disability Services Consumers' Rights (the Code).
+Residents who identified as Māori were treated equitably and confirmed that their self-sovereignty/mana motuhake was supported.
 The service was socially inclusive and person-centred.
-Te reo Māori and tikanga Māori was incorporated in daily practices.
+Te reo Māori and tikanga Māori were incorporated in daily practices.

-Residents and their relatives/whānau confirmed that they were treated with dignity and respect.
+Residents and their family/whānau confirmed that they were treated with dignity and respect.
 There was no evidence of abuse, neglect, or discrimination.